dubo-dubon-duponey/docker-images/README.md

 ### Slim base distro

-All of your images use a single base image (both for runtime and build), based on our debootstrapped version of Debian Buster.
+All of your images use a single base image (both for runtime and build), based on our debootstrapped version of Debian Bullseye.

 While Alpine is certainly a very good distro and a reasonable choice, musl is still problematic in a number of cases, and the community size and available packages are not up-to-par with Debian.